NuVotifier/NuVotifier/docs/usage.md

 # Multi-server / Network configuration

-You will want to use these instructions when you have more than one server and are using a Minecraft proxy (Bungeecord / Lilypad)
+You will want to use these instructions when you have more than one server and are using a Minecraft proxy (such as BungeeCord, LilyPad, or Velocity).

-## Single Bungeecord Networks
+## Single-Proxy BungeeCord/Velocity Networks

-When running a single-bungeecord network, NuVotifier is able to operate as both a Bungeecord vote receiver (emitting events for Bungeecord based vote listeners) as well as a vote forwarder.
+When running a single-proxy network, NuVotifier is able to operate as both a vote receiver (emitting events for proxy based vote listeners) as well as a vote forwarder.
 NuVotifier's vote forwarding logic is also advanced enough to be used in a wide variety of ways.

 ### Installing the plugin on the servers

-NuVotifier should be installed on each of the servers you wish to process votes on, as well as the Bungeecord server.
-The Bungeecord server will act as the public facing Votifier instance, where as the Minecraft servers will instead receive instructions from the Bungeecord Nuvotifier for forwarding votes.
+NuVotifier should be installed on each of the servers you wish to process votes on, as well as the proxy server.
+The proxy's NuVotifier server will act as the public facing Votifier instance, where as the Minecraft servers will instead receive votes forwarded from the proxy's NuVotifier.

 Like the single server installation, you can download NuVotifier at any one of the following locations: